 The ELL dashboard allows districts to compare the performance of ELLs in their district to other Council urban school districts and to CGCS as an aggregate.
 The dashboard reports on Key Performance Indicators in three areas Key Performance Indicators in 3 areas: High School Indicators, attendance and discipline.
 It also allows you to explore the relationship between KPIs and among districts with similar demographics.
 Below is an overview of the dashboard.
 The research team will continue to work with the ELL department on ways we can enhance the use of the ELL dashboard in terms of both data and functionality.
-In addition to the ELL dashboard, the Research team has developed a dashboard that will visualize and filter on the top languages spoken across our Council districts by location in a map of the United States.
-This dashboard will be live on our website by March 2022.
+In addition to the ELL dashboard, the Research team is developing a dashboard that will visualize and filter on the top languages spoken across our Council districts by location in a map of the United States.
 All academic, ELL and special education dashboards were updated with 2020-21 data and released in October 2022 and can be found at www.edwires.org.